 If you are applying from a school where English is not the primary language of instruction, you must also submit scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) or the Duolingo English Test.
 Official score reports may be sent, or students may self-report their scores on their applications.
 All enrolling students are required to submit an official score report, and any discrepancies between self-reported and official test scores may jeopardize a student's offer of admission.
 For more information, please see our International FAQs (Frequently Asked Questions).

 Pomona-Specific Essay Questions

 On the Common Application and the Coalition Application, applicants will be required to submit three short supplementary essays.
-The first one appears in the Academics section of the application and has a maximum word limit of 200 for each essay).
+The first one appears in the Academics section of the application and has a maximum word limit of 150.

-(1) College is about more than your major.
-It's about learning through classes, conversations, and experiences, as well as finding connections across multiple topics.
+Question 1: College is about more than your major.
+It’s about learning through classes, conversations, experiences, and finding connections across multiple topics.
 Tell us about a time recently when you became excited to learn more about something: a time when your curiosity pushed you to eagerly pursue an idea or topic further through research or discussion.

 Question 2: Pomona is committed to achieving the benefits of diversity for all students by creating a community that learns and grows together through the exchange of different lived experiences and perspectives.
 Our community is made up of students from diverse cultures, races, ethnicities, and linguistic backgrounds; political, religious and social views; physical abilities; home environments and socioeconomic backgrounds; hometowns and regions; and sexes, gender identities and sexual orientations.